 The looped trails at Hobby Park on Clemmonsville Road are loved by all for their easy to moderate skill level that’s on rocky (yet manageable) terrain.
 The nearby lake and stream are fun to bike past and the close proximity to the picnic area makes it hard to head home for the night.

 Tanglewood Park has some of the best beginner trails in the area.
-This 1,100 public park not only has a golf course, horse stables, and various trail systems, but it also boasts a BMX track.
+This 1,100-acre public park not only has a golf course, horse stables, and various trail systems, but also boasts a BMX track.
 Don’t forget about nearby disc and soft golf, as well as RISE Indoor Sports, a 123,000-square-foot sports complex featuring basketball and volleyball courts, to name a few.

 The Hot Tub Suite Getaway Hotel Package at the Village Inn Hotel & Event Center, Trademark Collection by Wyndham is the perfect way to soothe your muscles at the end of a long day of mountain biking under the Southern sunshine.

 The more adventurous travelers can pitch a tent, rent a cabin, or drive up an RV and camp directly at Tanglewood Park.